 You can walk anywhere, any time and it’s free.
-Now with our London Bridges Challenge is on the horizon, it could be time to step out of your comfort zone.
+Now with our One Million Step Challenge on the horizon, it could be time to step out of your comfort zone.

 The benefits of walking